zshzoo/omz-themes-standalone/README.md

 # omz-themes-standalone

-A standalone plugin that gives you the oh-my-zsh themes without requiring everything else.
+A standalone plugin that gives you the [oh-my-zsh][omz] themes without requiring everything else that comes with oh-my-zsh.

+**Note:** this plugin can it easy to use parts of omz with plugin managers like [antibody][antibody] without requiring all the rest.

 ## Usage